• Update: Due to scheduled maintenance, select A+FCU services will be unavailable starting February 23 at 1 am Read Full Alert

-If you find yourself strapped for cash, your home’s equity, or the difference between the home’s value and the outstanding mortgage, can be a great way to access large sums of money.
+Your home’s equity, or the difference between the home’s value and the outstanding mortgage, can be a great way to access large sums of money when you’re strapped for cash.

 Common tools for tapping into those funds include Cash-Out Refinance Loans, Home Equity Loans, and Home Equity Lines of Credit (HELOCs).
 Though they have similarities, each option has unique characteristics and requirements.
-Learn more about what each of these options has to offer.
+Learn more about what each of these options has to offer and why homeowners choose to take equity out of their homes.

 Cash-Out Refinance